Building a WordPress Member Directory Page - ProfilePress

 Directory Settings – Sorting

-These settings are used to control how the members in the directory are sorted.
+These settings control how the members in the directory are sorted.
 It consists of the following settings listed below.

 Default Sorting Method: Specifies how the members in the directory will be sorted when viewed on the front-end.
 By default, the newest members will be listed first in the directory.
 You can also sort by oldest users first.